shkschneider/git_scripts/DOCUMENTATION.md

 add
 ---

-Puts changes from the Working Directory into the Index.
+Puts changes from the Workspace into the Index.

 > git add PATH